Modern slavery policy

 Business and Structure

-W & J Linney Limited (Linney) is a UK-based marketing services provider operating primarily in the UK and Europe with 858 employees and an annual turnover of £82m.
+W & J Linney Limited is a UK-based marketing services provider operating primarily in the UK and Europe with 858 employees and an annual turnover of £82m.

 We have a zero-tolerance approach to slavery.
 We are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure slavery is not taking place anywhere in our own business or those of our suppliers.